 - Walk around as your students draw or write about their family members.
 Encourage them to use complete sentences.
 Provide sentence stems, such as:

 - "This is my ____."

 - Make sure that your students write, draw, or discuss how each family member has an important role in the family.
 Remind them that no two family members are alike!
 A sentence stem can say, "____Helps the family by..."

 Review and closing(10 minutes)

-- Ask everyone to present their family books to the class.
+- Choose a few student volunteers to present their family books to the class.
 Remind students to share specific details, like how the family members help each other, what events they participate in together, and any specific places or details special to their family.

 - After everyone has shared, ask your students to describe how families are different.